 * Australian dollar drops after RBA cuts cash rate

-NEW YORK, May 7 (Reuters) - The euro fared well against most
+NEW YORK, May 7 (Reuters) - The euro firmed against most

-currencies on Tuesday as surprisingly strong German data and a
+currencies on Tuesday after German industrial orders data were

-the European Central Bank to ease monetary policy further after
+Bank might ease monetary policy further could limit its gains.

 "The data offered a hopeful sign for recovery, which lent

 mild support to the euro," said Joe Manimbo, senior market

 analyst at Western Union Business Solutions in Washington.

 "Still, the general outlook for the region is decidedly